Viggen 23

-The design was built by Shipyard Karlskrona in Sweden from 1966 to 1971.
+The Viggen 23, also called the Albin Viggen, is a recreational keelboat that was designed by Per Brohäll.
+It was built by Shipyard Karlskrona in Sweden from 1966 to 1971.
 It then had its rudder and keel modified and was built by Albin Marine from 1971 until 1977.
 A total of about 1,450 boats were built, but it is now out of production.